TobiasHafner/lora-contester/lora-bridge/lora_debug_readme.md

 ### SF_SET
 The spreading factor set *(SF_SET)* feature allows to set the bridges spreading factor remotely by sending the following message.
 **| 10011001 | 10000001 | 8 bit spread_fact (byte) |**
 Thereby the 8 bit long spread_fact is the desired spread facor binary representation.
-Allowed are values between ? and ?.
+Allowed are values between 7 (default) and 12.

 ### TX_SET
 The transmission power set *(TX_SET)* feature allows to set the bridges LoRa signal strength remotely by sending the following message.
 **| 10011001 | 10010011 | 8 bit sig_strength (byte) |**
 Thereby the 8 bit long sig_strength is the desired transmit power in binary representation.
-Allowed are values between 0 dBm and 20 dBm.
+Allowed are values between 2 dBm and 17 dBm (default: 14 dBm (=max allowed in Europe)).

 ### BW_SET
 The bandwidth set *(BW_SET)* feature allows to set the bridges bandwidth remotely by sending the following message.
 **| 10011001 | 10100101 | 32 bit bandwidth (int) |**
 Thereby the 32 bit long bandwidth is the desired bandwidth in binary representation.
-Allowed are values between ? and ?.
+Allowed are values: 7800, 10400, 15600, 20800, 31250, 41700, 62500, 125000 (default), 250000.

 ### STAT_REQUEST
 Stat request allows a node to request the bridge to send back the rssi and snr values from the request packackage back to the requesting node.